Does this test have other names?

-You may also have this test if you have already been diagnosed with ovarian cancer and your doctor wants to see if treatment was effective.
+You may also have this test if you have already been diagnosed with ovarian cancer and your health care provider wants to see if treatment worked.
 You may get this test done before and during treatment.

-You may also have this test if you've already been treated for ovarian cancer and your doctor needs to find out if the cancer has returned.
+You may also have this test if you've already been treated for ovarian cancer and your provider needs to find out if the cancer has come back.
 Measuring CA 125 is one of the best ways to figure out if ovarian cancer has come back after treatment.

 What other tests might I have along with this test?

-Your doctor will likely order other tests, depending on your stage of the disease.
+Your health care provider will likely order other tests, depending on your stage of the disease.
 These include other blood tests and imaging studies, like an ultrasound, CT scan, or MRI.

 What do my test results mean?